 Remember: Shipping & Handling Is Free

-Fog seemed to be on her attacker’s side – because where it was hard for Petula to see, her attacker was moving easily, cutting through the underbrush with haste.
+Fog seemed to be on her attacker’s side, because where it was hard for Petula to see -- the sound of his feet landing against the ground swiftly, absent hesitancy -- her attacker was moving easily, cutting through the underbrush with haste.
 But Petula refused to give up, running with her arms swinging wildly, her legs churning up ground, tall grass knifing her ankles.

 She’d first seen the man, a bushy salt and pepper beard covering the bottom of his face and a black and red bandana wrapped about his head, while she had been backing her class A recreational vehicle into a parking spot at New Jersey’s Whooten State Forest campground.